 Prof. Samuel McConkey (chair) leads the clinical infectious disease services at Beaumont hospital and at Our Lady of Lourdes Hospital Drogheda, and is the clinical lead for the sexual health services in Monaghan, Dundalk and Drogheda.
 He is head of the department of Tropical Medicine and International Health at RCSI.

 Tony MacCarthaigh led the Rialto Community Drug Team for many years and was chair of the local community Drugs Task Force.
 He is now retired but is still active within his community.

-Richard Phillips is a former ACET CEO and currently Programme Development Manager at the Tivoli Training Centre in Dun Laoghaire.
+Richard Phillips is a former ACET CEO, and is currently Programme Development Manager at the Tivoli Training Centre in Dun Laoghaire.

 Daniel Ramamoorthy is a changemaker actively contributing locally and internationally as a serial entrepreneur, investor, government and startup advisor, business lecturer, and speaker.
 He is a graduate of Yale University and Trinity College and has worked with the UN and World Vision bringing a unique blend of non-profit and for-profit experience to his role on the ACET board.